chongbin007/Master_project_Chongbin/record_document/Task_Week.md

 ## week 6
 June 24 at 2pm (Phil's office）

-### TODO
-- reproduce jamie experiment
+#### Reproduce jamie experiment
-I tried it for several days and many times:
+I tried it for 3 whole days and in different ways and lost much hairs:
+1. Firstly, I tried configure BATMAN on ubuntu but failed and p2p ad-hoc network it is also not successful, there few things about ad-hoc installation.
-1. different software, raspbian stretch and buster
-2. different hardware, pi 3B and 3B+
+2. Then I tried to configure it on Raspbian as Jamie's instruction, information shows no errors but when I check it, not installed succesfully again. different software, raspbian stretch and buster different hardware, pi 3B and 3B+
-3. usb toggle to increase MTU and I don't have it but I changed an argument but failed again
+    I consulted Jamie and talked deeply, but usb toggle to increase MTU and I don't have it but I changed some argument he said, but failed again

-4. tried on ubuntu install p2p network but failed again.
-5. So I am not sure whether it will work on this Raspbian.
-Like ROS system not surpport on latest Raspbian system.
-Maybe several days maybe I can not install it successfully.
-So until now I can not reproduce the jamie project and I also do not know in the future days.
-I think the 3B+ dose not support p2p network or something there are few information about it on the internet
+3. I think the 3B+ dose not support p2p network or something there are few information about it on the internet.
-6. In the future I have to design other experiments so I think no more time for me to test it.

-Another thing is there is no ROS on the Raspbian and even though I installed p2p on Raspbian and I can not use ROS to communicate.

-- improve experiment 1
+And now on latest Raspbian system cannot install ROS Jamie also did the same work but failed because some outdate dependency.
+So I have to use Ubuntu but I tried many times and many ways, and failed.

+So I think I should focus on UDP transport and time are limited next week I will try to use UDP and then do the mutiple robots experiments and collect data and analyze data so time is not enough.

 ### Done
-- reproduce and modify experiment 1 compare my experiment with Issac
+- reproduce and modify experiment 1 compare my experiment with Issac and add the report on dissertation
-- installation write
+- installation write on disseration

-learn wireshark
+- submit it on github